NL33/electron-git/z-github-interaction/z-github-connection-work.md

 # push project to github
 https://github.com/steveukx/git-js/#git-push

---how to link local project to remote repo?
---experiment in terminal first.
+--I just got a basicversion to wor, plugging in a specific push location for a local repo --make it work without having to manually plug in the push value

 # create github repo from app itself